Computing Technology for Math Excellence Logo

 HOT NEWS

-Indeed the WWC has become more valuable to educators.
-Since 2007, Mathematica Policy Research (MPR) has continued to play an active role in administering the WWC, "including expanding the resources available to educators, revising standards and authoring new standards for reviewing education research, and exploring an array of topics that are at the forefront of education decision making" (MPR on the WWC, 2016, para.
-2).
+Indeed the WWC has become valuable to educators.
+Since 2007, Mathematica (formerly known as Mathematica Policy Research) has played a central role in administering the WWC, "including expanding the resources available to educators, revising standards and authoring new standards for reviewing education research, and exploring an array of topics that are at the forefront of education decision making" (Mathematica, 2020, Project Overview section).

 Even better news--